barn53/CoinThing/docs/2inch/index.md

 ### New features
 - New 2" screen
 - Can get the 7 top trending coins in the settings page
+- Show market capitalization and volume
+- Page to show 3 coins at once (without charts)

 <!-- For an update from version 2.0 or below to version 2.1 you need to upload the file **cointhing_spiffs_v2.1.0.bin** and one of the **cointhing_v2.10.*.bin** files as described above. -->